Schinzel/web-blocks/doc/tasks/annotation-phase2-interface.md

 object RouteAnnotationUtil {

     /**
-     * The purpose of this function is to detect which WebBlock route annotation
+     * Detect which WebBlock route annotation
      * is present on a given class.
      *
      * @param clazz The class to check for route annotations
-     * @return The route annotation type, or null if no valid annotation found
+     * @return The route annotation type, or UNKNOWN if no valid annotation found
-     * @throws IllegalArgumentException if multiple route annotations are present */ fun detectRouteType(clazz: KClass<*>): RouteType? {
+     * @throws IllegalArgumentException if multiple route annotations are present */ fun detectRouteType(clazz: KClass<*>): RouteTypeEnum {
         val hasPage = clazz.annotations.any { it is WebBlockPage }
         val hasApi = clazz.annotations.any { it is WebBlockApi }
         val hasPageApi = clazz.annotations.any { it is WebBlockPageApi }